department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 <div itemscope itemtype="http://schema.org/Question">

-<h4 itemprop="name">What does it cost to use an accredited representative or VSO?</h4>
+<h4 itemprop="name">What does it cost to use an accredited representative or a VSO?</h4>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">